Registan: Mausoleum of Shaybanids

-To the east of the Tilya-Kori Madrasah, the mausoleum of Shaybanids (16th century) is located (see picture).
+To the east of the Tilakari Madrasa, the mausoleum of Shaybanids (16th century) is located (see picture).
 The real founder of Shaybanid power was Muhammad Shaybani—grandson of Abu'l-Khayr Khan.
-In 1500, with the backing of the Chaghataite Khanate, then based in Tashkent, Muhammad Shaybani conquered Samarkand and Bukhara from their last Timurid rulers.
+In 1500, with the backing of the Chagatai Khanate, then based in Tashkent, Muhammad Shaybani conquered Samarkand and Bukhara from their last Timurid rulers.
 The founder of the dynasty then turned on his benefactors and in 1503 took old Tashkent.
 He captured Khiva in 1506 and in 1507 he swooped down on Merv, eastern Persia, and western Afghanistan.
-The Shaybanids stopped the advance of the Safavids, who in 1502 had defeated the Akkoyunlu.
+The Shaybanids stopped the advance of the Safavids, who in 1502 had defeated the Aq Qoyunlus.
 Muhammad Shaybani was a leader of nomadic Uzbek tribes.
 During the ensuing years they substantially settled down in oases of the Central Asia, Caspian shore, Tian Shan valleys, Russian steppes and Indostan.
 The last and vast Uzbek invasion of the 15th century CE was the large component of today's Uzbek nation ethnogeny.

 Chorsu trading dome

-The trading dome Chorsu (1785) is situated right behind the Sher-Dor.
+The trading dome Chorsu (1785) is situated right behind the Sherdar.
 Chorsu located at southeast of the Registan at the intersection of the cross-roads connecting Samarkand, Tashkent, Bukhara, and Shahrisabz.
 Chorsu is a word of Persian origin meaning "crossing roads," referring to this famous intersection of busy roadways.
 The building is old.
 It has a rather rich centuries-old history.
 At the moment, it is included in the UNESCO World Heritage List along with the rest of the historical part of the glorious city.

 Chorsu was originally a bazaar constructed in the 15th century but was rebuilt in the 18th century, becoming a hat market.
 The current building was built during the reign of Amir Shahmurad, in 1785.
 Today, the bazaar which was previously located at Chorsu is nowadays the Siyob Bazaar near the Bibi-Khanym Mosque.

 In 2005, ownership of Chorsu was transferred to the Academy of Arts of Uzbekistan.
 While renovating the building, three meters of dirt were removed from the building revealing the original base construction.
 Chorsu now serves as an art gallery which offers the work of artists both contemporary and historical.
 The art of in the Chorsu gallery displays the arts, culture, history, and diversity of the multi-national Uzbek people.